Izabelle Leite

 Izabelle Leite (born 1 September 1990) is a Brazilian actress and model.

 She works predominantly in the Indian film industry.

 Career

 After debuting in Bollywood with an uncredited appearance in Talaash: The Answer Lies Within, she appeared in Bollywood with a leading role in the teen drama Sixteen (2013).
-Her second film was the romance Purani Jeans (2014).
+Her second film was the romance Purani Jeans (2016).
 As a model, she has promoted Lakme beauty products, Procter & Gamble, Big Bazaar and the Pakistani brand Nishat Linen.

-Leite was nominated for Best Female Debut Actress by Life Ok Screen Awards 2014 for the movie Sixteen.
-She also appeared in the music video of Lahore with Guru Randhawa which has reached over 900 million views on YouTube.
+Leite was nominated for Best Female Debut Actress by the Life Ok Screen Awards 2014 for the movie Sixteen.
+She also appeared in the music video of Lahore with Guru Randhawa which has reached over 1 billion views on YouTube.